Korea, Republic of

 The Free Trade Agreement covers all major areas of trade relations including trade in goods, trade in services, government procurement, competition and intellectual property.
 A Joint Committee is established for the supervision of the Agreement, and a chapter provides for dispute settlement procedures.
 Moreover, the EFTA States and Korea concluded bilateral agreements on basic agricultural products.
 An agreement on investment has been concluded between Korea, on the one hand, and Iceland, Liechtenstein and Switzerland, on the other, as well.

-The Agreement consists of ten Chapters with a total of 88 Articles and 13 Annexes and is completed by a Record of Understanding covering the following issues:
+The Agreement consists of ten Chapters, 88 Articles, 13 Annexes and one Record of Understanding.
+The Agreement covers the following main issues:

 Industrial Goods and Fish and Marine Products